Orders over $99

 Can Sealed Lead Acid Batteries be Recycled?

-Interestingly, many of its components are actually recyclable.
+Interestingly, many of the SLA battery components are actually recyclable.
 The plastic that most of them are made out of can be recycled plus the lead which can be reused in new batteries so by many estimates, about 85% - 95% of all SLA batteries can be reused in some fashion.
 We’re all very familiar with the benefits of recycling (cleaner planet, natural mineral conservation, minimize energy etc) so the fact that most components in our batteries are able to be recycled is good news indeed.